Biryani (husband-style)

 • Pepper

-Preheat the oven to 180.
+Preheat the oven to 140.
 In the lidded pot that you’re going to cook the finished dish (I like the formerly white pot), place the chicken skin-side down and put over a medium heat.
 Allow to cook until crispy and it’s left chicken fat and fond on the bottom of the pan.
 Remove and put to one side.
+It won’t be cooked through.

-Turn the pot down to medium-low and add the onions to cook slowly in the chicken fat.
-Give them plenty of time, 25 minutes at least, until golden brown and sweet and soft.
+Turn the chicken pot down to medium-low and add the onions to cook slowly in the chicken fat.
+Give them plenty of time, 40 minutes at least, until golden brown and sweet and soft.
 Add the spices, the coriander stalks and the garlic and cook out until fragrant, another few minutes, while being sure not to burn the garlic.
-Add the rice and the barberries, then stir it through thoroughly.
+Remove from the pot.

 Leave a comment